 Children attend the start of the service, generally leaving after a story for Spiritual Exploration classes (grades K-5), though we regularly have multi-generational services where the kids stay for the whole time.
 Nursery care is available each week for ages 0-PreK.

 We’re an active congregation, with members and friends gathering regularly for food and play, social action projects, group discussions, and a book club.
-We’re large enough to support ministerial, music and Spiritual Exploration staff, but small enough to evolve as our members follow their spiritual paths.
+We’re large enough to support ministerial, music, and Spiritual Exploration staff, but small enough to evolve as our members follow their spiritual paths.
 Now we are meeting virtually with service each Sunday at 10am.
-We also host coffee hours after many of the services at 11am, have frequent virtual cocktail parties at 4:00 on Fridays, and host Special Events that further our education of the world and the need for social action.
+We also host coffee hours after many of the services at 11am, have frequent virtual cocktail parties, and host Special Events that further our education of the world and the need for social action.

 To volunteer for our upcoming events or receive more information about ways you can become involved, email Action@uulakenorman.org.